mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2015
 ### January
+* Major update with the beginning of a page on [Docker](/docker.html), split out static file handling resources on the [Django](/django.html) page and a new section on Python programming language popularity on the "Why Use Python?" page.
 * Working on a [Why Use Python?](/why-use-python.html) page with my own assessment of the strengths and weaknesses of Python along with links to resources where other folks discuss their own experiences.